ericoporto/agstoolbox/README.md

 _inspired by [JetBrains Toolbox](https://www.jetbrains.com/toolbox-app/), but different_

-⚠**under construction**⚠

 This software is Windows only - since the Editor is Windows only.
 This will allow to develop a more tailor made software.
-This may change in the future.
+This may change in the future - compatibility is kept with macOS and Linux, but functionality may be absent.

 ## Building a portable EXE